ExpediaGroup/jenkins-spock/README.md

 	mvn verify -Pit

-The integration tests will try to test each project in the [src/test/resources/test-projects](src/test/resources/test-projects) using the current `jenkins-spock` code.
+The integration tests will run `mvn verify` on some of the [Working Example Projects](examples), using the current `jenkins-spock` code.

 Releasing
 -------------------------